eru27/Colour-Scheduling/README.md

-Generating academic timetable using Graph Colouring and Simulated Annealing, IS Petnica 2019.
+Generating an Academic Timetable using Graph Colouring and Simulated Annealing, Petnica Science Center 2019.